PA055/5839B-Notebook/Notebooks/building.typ

   author: "Davis Bodami",
   witness: "Praful Adiga"
 )[
   Before any models for possible drive trains or new odometry sensors can be made a decision on what software to use is necessary.
 In the previous season we adpoted Autodesk inventor.
-There were a variety of reasons for this the primary one being familiarity.
-At Eastern Technical Highschool their is an Engineerign Magnet program which teaches Autodesk inventor.
-This not only means over half the team who is in this program know the software, but also there is 3 teachers who can assist us with any issues.
-Also with Inventor being used by the school the county provides a VDI or Virtual Desktop Interface where you can log in remotley to a desktop with Inventor.
-This allows the team who does not all have access to a high qaulity laptop to access the model on the shcool issued chromebooks.
-Due to these reasons we find it impractical to switch design softwares.
-Not only would we have to remake some of our premade assemblies such as for flex wheels, but we woudl have to spend time learnign new software which outweighs any of the other softwares advantages.

-  #figure(
-    rect(fill: black.lighten(10%))[
-      #image("img\Inventor Logo.png", width: 80%)
-    ],
+There exists 3 main options other then inventor for vex which include Solid Works, Fusion 360, and Onshape.
+Each has a variety of favorable aspects to be considered when choosing.

+  The best way to comapre these is through a decision matrix of various aspects of each

+  #components.decision-matrix(
+    properties: (
+      (name: "Familiarty", weight: 30),
+      (name: "Acessability", weight: 20),
+      (name: "Availble Part Libraries", weight: 5),
+      (name: "Availble Help Recoruces", weight: 5),
+      (name: "Vex Compata- bility", weight: 2),
+      (name: "Ease of Use", weight: 2),
+    ),
+    ("Inventor",     5, 5, 4, 5, 4, 3),
+    ("Fusion 360", 3, 3, 5, 3, 5, 4),
+    ("Solid Works",   2, 4, 3, 2, 3, 3),
+    ("Onshape",   1, 5, 4, 3, 4, 4),
-  ) <odomDiagram>
+  )
+#components.admonition(type: "note")[
+    Inventor Score far higher in some categories compared to other teams due to Eastern Tech's Engineering Program.
+This program which the majority of the team is in teaches Inventor and provides us with a browser version of it.
+This ngeates Onshapes main advantage and gives us 3 teachers who can help fix any problems we run into.
+  ]
+#components.admonition(type: "decision")[
+    Due to a variety of reasons the main one being a lack of time to learn a new software and familiarty with Inventor it will continue to be our primary design software.
+  ]

 ]
 #create-body-entry(
   title: "File Strcuture/Model Management",